 Introduction

 Official urban boundaries are defined by government agencies for political and administrative purposes.
 Urban environments are conceptualized as spaces that are recreated and formed by human activities (Schliephake 2014).
 A fundamental question when using the administrative, “top-down”, approach to defining urban boundaries is whether the outcome respects the spatial interactions of humans.
 These interactions can take the form of trade, commerce, social connections, and political activity across borders.
 Urban boundaries that respect the human interaction space are important to city planning, traffic management and resource allocation (Gao et al. 2014; Jiang and Miao 2015; X. Liu et al. 2015; Long et al. 2015).
 Many studies adopt a “bottom-up” approach to urban boundary delineation, where the geographic space is partitioned into small units and each unit is represented as a node within a network structure.
-A suitable community detection algorithm is applied to partition the network and associated geographic space based on the strength of human interaction among the nodes (Lancichinetti and Fortunato 2009).
+A suitable community detection algorithm (Lancichinetti and Fortunato 2009) is applied to partition the network and associated geographic space based on the strength of human interaction among the nodes.
 Different social and spatial human interactions were considered to establish the edges of the network connecting the nodes.
 For example, a large set of telephone call records were used to represent the network of human interaction across space to delineate urban boundaries in Great Britain (Ratti et al. 2010).
 Extending the previous method to different countries (Sobolevsky et al. 2013), the authors argue that this method yields cohesive geographic divisions that follow the socio-economic boundaries.
 While other researchers use social ties of Twitter users to identify cohesive regions for different countries across the world (Kallus et al. 2015), they found evidence for dividing the urban space due to local conflicts and cross-country unifying trends that further support the “bottom-up” approach to mapping non-administrative anthropographic boundaries.

-A common finding from the mentioned studies is that the strongly connected urban regions in the form of communities in the network space yield geographically cohesive areas, in spite of different community detection methods and various forms of social and physical human interactions were used.
-A general consensus is that those geographically cohesive areas are instances of the effects on spatial proximity, where the interaction strength between two urban regions decreases as the geographical distance between them increases (Fotheringham 1981).
-In particular, spatial proximity is closely related to Tobler's First Law of Geography: “everything is related to everything else, but near things are more related than distant things” (Miller 2004).
+A common finding from the mentioned studies is that the strongly connected urban regions in the form of communities in the network space yield geographically cohesive areas, in spite of different community detection methods and various forms of social and spatial human interactions were used.
+A general consensus is that those geographically cohesive areas are instances of the spatial proximity effects, where the interaction strength between two urban regions decreases as the geographical distance between them increases (Fotheringham 1981).
+Spatial proximity is closely related to Tobler's First Law of Geography: “everything is related to everything else, but near things are more related than distant things” (Miller 2004).
 While it is perhaps intuitively logical, few research efforts, which seek to quantitatively understand and explain how the spatial interactions shape the forms of connected geographical areas (i.e., urban boundaries), have been carried out.
 One of the major reasons is that geographical distance may affect the interaction strength, it is not an explicitly expressed constraint in the “virtual” human interactions, such as social ties or phone call initiation.
 In addition, there is a general lack of exploration regarding the linkages between the spatial proximity effects and the characteristics of the underlying spatial interactions.